CyberProgrammer/Connect-Messenger/README.md

 ## Concept Description

 For this messaging system, I plan on creating a system that meets the communication needs of users.
-Instant communication in our era is taken for granted.
+Communication in our era is taken for granted.
 In this system I will develop a platform that at the minimum offers user registrations, message posting, and group compositions.

 ## Solution Diagram